 Developmental or project editing $80

 Do you need help with project development to establish your goals, audience, and voice?
-As developmental editor I will coordinate your project from concept to delivery, editing your manuscript and incorporating input from designers, reviewers, and others in consultation with you.
+As developmental editor I will work with you from concept to delivery, editing your manuscript and incorporating input from designers, reviewers, and others in consultation with you.
+This may include help with query letters and other communications as well.

 Substantive editing $80